Creative Fatigue in Ads: How to Detect, Measure, and Fix It

 Continuous Monitoring

-An AI-powered system monitors every active creative across all campaigns, calculating fatigue scores in real time.
-Unlike manual monitoring, which happens once or twice a day, automated systems can detect fatigue signals within hours of their emergence.
+An AI-driven system watches every active creative across every campaign and recalculates fatigue scores in near real time.
+Manual monitoring usually happens once or twice a day; automation can pick up fatigue signals within hours.

 Predictive Alerts